 While there is a higher cost of entry due to training an extra network, the interpretation at test time is much faster since we do not require multiple passes through the predictor.
 Such methods benefit from having a separated predictor and selector as they can explain pretrained predictors or train both predictor and selector at the same time with any architecture.
-Following \citet{lundberg2017unified}, \citet{jethani2021fastshap} proposed to obtain Shapley values with a selector network. \cite{chen2018learning}, \cite{yoon2018invase} both proposed to train a selector that selects a minimum subset of features while maximizing an information-theoretical threshold. \cite{jethani2021have} showed that the selector in such models was not really constrained to select the important features, but it would encode target information to facilitate the prediction, and proposed a method that trains a surrogate predictor to alleviate this issue.
+Following \citet{lundberg2017unified}, \citet{jethani2021fastshap} proposed to obtain Shapley values efficiently using a selector network. \citet{chen2018learning, yoon2018invase} both proposed to train a selector that selects a minimum subset of features while maximizing an information-theoretical threshold. \citet{lei2016rationalizing} focused on natural language processing (NLP) tasks and proposed to learn jointly a predictor and a selector.
+The latter selects a coherent subset of words from a given document that maximize the prediction objective.

 Finally, other methods constrained the architecture of the predictor to be self-explainable thus losing the modularity of previous examples.
 The self-explainable network framework (SENN) \cite{alvarez2018towards} requires a specific structure of predictor to allow self-explainability by mimicking linear regression where the parameters of the linear regression can vary depending on the input.
 Moreover, SENN can be trained directly using the input features but works better for concept-based interpretation where the concept and the linear regression are learned jointly.